Ultimate guide to travel vaccinations

 A vaccine is a substance which makes the body produce antibodies against a certain illness or disease.

-It might be made from a small dose of the disease or a synthetic version.
+It can be made from a small dose of the disease or a synthetic version.
 It’s designed to make your body have an immune response without causing symptoms.

-You may be more at risk of developing illnesses if you’re:
+You might be more at risk of developing illnesses abroad if you:

-Before having any vaccinations, make sure your GP is aware if you:
+Before having any vaccines for your holiday, make sure your GP is aware if you:

 • are pregnant or think you might be pregnant